 - The Big, Big Bad.
 The new incarnation of the Mind Flayer is a fusion of mutilated human beings, and by far the most impressive creature in the series so far.
 This is one point on which season 3 supersedes the previous.
 It’s an homage to David Cronenberg’s body horror films and wonderfully deranged: besides possession of a host (first Will, and now Billy), the Mind Flayer manifests in this world through an assemblage of corpses.
 That’s a lot of dead people required, and the Hawkins body count is higher than ever before, which makes it harder and harder to keep this town’s horrifying secrets under wraps.

 - New Teams again.
-Steve and Dustin were such a hit in season 2 that they hook up almost right away — after Dustin is rudely ditched in the first episode by Mike, Lucas, and Will after a short-lived welcome home from summer camp.
-They are joined by newcomers Robin and Erica, and the Mall Team is the best of the season.
-The other teams are good too (save one): Mike, Lucas, and Will clash against El and Max who have declared a war on boyfriends, until they all join as one team against the Mind Flayer threat.
+The Steve-Dustin pairing from season 2 is wisely repeated.
+They hook up right away, after Dustin is rudely ditched in the first episode by Mike, Lucas, and Will after a short-lived welcome home from summer camp.
+Then they are joined by newcomers Robin and Erica to comprise the Mall Team.
+The other teams are mostly good too: Mike, Lucas, and Will clash against El and Max who have declared a war on boyfriends, until they all join as one team against the Mind Flayer threat.
 Nancy and Jonathan are the usual pair of detectives, and they do well together.
 The one team that fails is Hopper and Joyce… but more on that below.

 - The Finale.
 The Duffers always turn out finales with mighty payoffs, but this one is best of all, and capped off by the deaths of two major characters.
 The first being Jim Hopper (even if he’s not really dead), and the second Billy, whose death is the bigger tear-jerker for the way El “wins” against him.
 Her liberation of Billy is a crowning moment of triumph because she’s powerless, thanks to the Mind Flayer’s infection.
-She taps into Billy’s most vulnerable source of pain that she witnessed while inside his mind — essentially freeing him through the power of love.
-Normally that kind of thing is cheesy, but it’s not in this case.
+She reaches him by exploiting what she did with her powers in episode 6, when she went inside his mind and saw him as a child who loved his mother.
 Meanwhile the other kids are throwing Satan’s-Baby fireworks at the creature, doing whatever they can to bring it down.
 The result is a staggering display of explosive apocalypse for the glorious Fourth.

 - The Farewell Epilogue.
 The epilogue inverts season-2.
 Where the Snow Ball Dance brought everyone back together after a long road of isolation, the Farewell to Hawkins sees a parting of the ways after a summer of love.
 With El now adopted by Joyce and thus leaving with Will and Jonathan, it genuinely hurts to think of her and Mike on another stretch of separation from each other.
 It also hurts to think of her without her powers, even if she’ll probably get them back in season 4.
 But we can’t blame Joyce for leaving.
 She has suffered two seasons of trauma over Will, almost losing him both times; she saw her boyfriend Bob Newby torn apart right in front of her; and she had to kill Hopper to save Hawkins.
 There’s no way she could not move out of Hawkins after this.
 It’s a very moving epilogue, and the Duffers have a serious challenge ahead of them, if they want to outdo themselves in the season 4 finale.

 The Bad.
-These are non-trivial failings, and the first two in particular went a long way to killing my enjoyment of many scenes.
+These are non-trivial failings, and the first two in particular went a long way to bringing down the overall rating of the season.

-- Misfire #1: Overused Comedy.
+- Misfire #1: Cheap Comedy.
 There’s always been humor in Stranger Things, because the characters can be genuinely funny.
-In season 3 the show goes beyond this by playing situations themselves for laughs, which turns the series into a cheap comedy.
+In season 3 the show goes beyond this by playing situations themselves for laughs, and turning the series into a sitcom — and it’s not funny.
 When Hopper needs to commandeer a civilian’s car for police business, for example, he and Joyce treat the whole thing like a supremely laughable joke.
 Characters like Mayor Kline and the editors at The Hawkins Post are completely cartoonish.
 Mike and El’s breakup was a great idea, but again it’s played for laughs.
 Erica’s brat humor works to an extent, but should have been reined in at times.
 The comedy problem produces a horrible clash in tone.

 - Misfire #2: Jim Hopper ruined.
 In particular, the cartooning of Jim Hopper was so off the scales that it ruined his character.
 He’s always had a rough side, but balanced with hidden tenderness.
 In Stranger Things 3 that balance is gone.
 Hopper’s treatment of Mike is downright vituperative.
 I don’t object to him being jealous and over-protective of his daughter, and indeed I approve the idea of him pulling asshole maneuvers to stop Mike from dating El.
-(I had him do something similar in my fanfiction novels.)
+(I had him do something similar in my own fanfiction novels.)
 But it’s not taken seriously.
 Ditto for his treatment of Joyce.
 Hopper denigrates her non-stop, yells and screams like a rage-a-holic, and it never lets up.
-This is no regression of character; it’s a perversion of his character and not funny in the least.
+This is no regression of character; it’s a cartoonish perversion of his character.

 - Misfire #3: Lazy Plotting.
 There’s some lazy writing this season, as important events just “happen” to the show’s main characters.
 The Mind Flayer needs a new host, and just happens to possess Billy, who is driving by the dangerous location.
 Nancy just happens to answer the phone at the newspaper office, and pick up a hot tip that leads her and Jonathan to the mysterious rats.
 Dustin intercepts a Russian transmission and takes the information to his bro-buddy Steve, who just happens to work at the very place taken over by the Russians.
 Eleven learns that Billy is doing bad things, because she just happens to spy on him in the Void as part of a spin-the-bottle game with Max.
 None of this kind of lazy plotting can be found in seasons 1 and 2.

 - Misfire #4: Karen Wheeler.
-This is a minor point, but not so minor that I can’t mention it.
-It’s the go-nowhere subplot with Karen Wheeler and Billy.
+The go-nowhere subplot with Karen Wheeler and Billy is outrageous.
 Having teased an affair between these two at the end of season 2, and picking up that thread right way at the start of this season, the Duffers drop it altogether with no payoff to the subplot at all.
 They should have had the courage of their initial convictions, and threw Karen and Billy in the sack.
 The repercussions would have been dramatic and severe, and gone a long way to reattaining the edginess of season 2.

-Also check out The National Review‘s In Its Third Season, Stranger Things Strays from What Made It Great, which pulls no punches:
+Worth reading is The Guardian‘s Stranger Things 3: A Flawless Finale – But What a Slog to Get There.
+The season-3 finale is admittedly grand, but that’s mostly what it relies on to redeems it.
+Also check out The National Review‘s In Its Third Season, Stranger Things Strays from What Made It Great, which pulls no punches at all.